Northern bottlenose whale: Behaviours

 Unlike many species of beaked whale, northern bottlenose whales are known to approach and appear curious about vessels, which made them relatively easy targets for whale hunters.
 However they have demonstrated avoidance to certain sounds such as those emitted by naval sonar in controlled dose response studies.

 Underwater recordings have found that northern bottlenose whales produce regular high frequency clicks in click trains, which have a characteristic frequency modulated pulse or "upsweep", commonly found in other species of beaked whales.
 Northern bottlenose whales live in social groups, and are typically found at the surface in groups of 4 to 20.

 Feeding

-Northern bottlenose feed mainly on deep water squid, primarily Gonatus sp., and bottom fish, such as Greenland halibut.
+Northern bottlenose feed mainly on deep water squid, primarily Gonatus fabricii and G. steenstrupi, and bottom fish, such as Greenland halibut.
 Foraging dives can last an hour or more at depths reaching over 1000 meters.
 A small percentage of northern bottlenose whales have also been observed feeding on redfish, rabbitfish, spiny dogfish, and skate.
+Other recorded prey include Taonius pavo, Brachioteuthid squid, vampire squid, Teuthowenia megalops, prawns, sea cucumbers, common ling, echinoderms, and Sebastes sp.